northstowekarate/northstowekarate.github.io/training/index.md

 ---
 # Training Schedule

+Find all the details about our karate training sessions here, including times and locations.
+Our classes are open to children (ages 8+), adults, and families—beginners are always welcome!
+Please check availability and book early, as spaces can fill up quickly.
+If you’re new, see our [What to Expect](/what-to-expect/) and [FAQ](/training/faq/) pages for tips on your first session.

 ## Regular sessions
 We train regularly on Wednesdays at [The Cabin, Northstowe](https://maps.app.goo.gl/wXcMAGknwyPFEgMp6) between 6.30-7.30pm and on Sundays 3-4pm.

 **Please note our Wednesday sessions are very busy and we may not have space available.
-We have better availability on Sundays.**
+We have better availability on Sundays.** Please [book early](/lesson-booking/) to avoid disappointment.

-### Limited Space

-We have limited space available - please book early to avoid disappointment.
-[Booking](/lesson-booking/) becomes available around 1 week before the lesson is scheduled.

-### Cancellation

-Should you need to cancel, please do so with at least 24 hours notices by removing your name from the spreadsheet and emailing the club.
-If you cancel within 24 hours notice or are a no-show, you will be charged for the lesson.

 ## Upcoming Sessions